PRESS RELEASE: Thursday, February 18, 2021

 Akeme Cox, 2020 Prince’s Trust Global Award Winner, Barbados

 Akeme grew up in Fairy Valley in the south of Barbados.
 His mum and dad both work in farming, his mum with horticulture and his dad with animals such as horses, sheep and goats.
 When Akeme got to secondary school age he started hanging out with a new group of friends and he began to dislike school.
 Instead of going to school and focusing on his exams, Akeme started to skip class and meet up with his friends.
 In 2016, a friend of his heard about the launch of the Prince’s Trust International‘TEAM’ personal development program in Barbados and recommended it to Akeme.
 He saw it as an opportunity to get involved in something new on the island.
 Akeme and the other young people discovered the confidence to believe in themselves and to fulfil their potential. , .

 After completing the ‘TEAM’ program, Akeme was offered a full-time job at the Blue Horizon Hotel.
 This taught him to be vigilant and hardworking.
 Akeme also dreamed of being an entrepreneur and has sinceset up his own hot sauce and catering company “Paradise Eats.”

-In March 2020, Akeme travelled to London to accept The Prince’s Trust Global Award from HRH The Prince of Wales, and attended a dinner at Buckingham Palace.
+In March 2020, Akeme travelled to London to accept The Prince’s Trust Global Award from HM The King, and attended a dinner at Buckingham Palace.
 Akeme’s story was featured globally on CNN International where he was recorded at home in Barbados with the Prime Minister of Barbados, Mia Mottley.